Fed's Williams says U.S. economy can handle rate hike

 "I would support an interest rate increase," he said.
 "I think that the economy can handle that.
 I don’t think that would stall, slow or derail the economic expansion."

-The U.S. central bank left rates steady at its policy meeting last week, but three of the 10 officials dissented.
-Fed Chair Janet Yellen herself signaled that a hike could come by the end of the year, but said for now the economy still has "a little more room to run."
+The U.S. central bank left rates steady at its policy meeting last week, but three policymakers dissented.
+Fed Chair Janet Yellen herself signalled that a hike could come by the end of the year, but said for now the economy still has "a little more room to run." [nS0N1AL01N]

 U.S. unemployment stands at 4.9 percent, near what many Fed officials believe represents a fully employed economy.
 While a further drop to perhaps 4.5 percent would deliver a healthy boost to inflation, anything lower risks overheating the economy, which could force the Fed to jack up rates and tip the economy into recession, Williams said.